Want to Know the Meaning Behind the Rituals of a Traditional Telugu Wedding? Read On!

 Pradhanam (ప్రధానం)

 In a pot full of milk and rose petals, a gold ring is dropped and is brought to the mandap.
-The bride and the groom put their arms into it to see who picks the ring first.
-It is a very exciting game for the ones watching the bride and the groom struggle and fight for the ring in a humourous way.
-The first one to pick the ring puts it on the other’s finger.
-This is a game in which the bride or the groom have immense fun, lose sometimes for the sake of the offer person and indulge in just some light hearted fun.
+The bride and the groom, in the midst of their joyous Telugu marriage celebration, put their arms into it to see who picks the ring first.
+It is a very exciting game for the ones watching the bride and the groom struggle and fight for the ring in a humorous way.
+The first one to pick the ring puts it on the other’s finger, marking a playful yet symbolic gesture of their impending union.
+This is a game in which the bride or the groom have immense fun, sometimes conceding for the sake of the other person and indulging in light-hearted camaraderie that reflects the joy of their shared journey.

 Yedu Adugulu or Saptapadi (సప్తపది)